 Cameron Anne Mason came to fiber art through another passion; performance and installation art.
-She has since worked in a variety of textile processes, from dyeing techniques to surface treatments and intricate stitching.
-Largely inspired by nature, Mason often utilizes nearby plants in her work, either in dyeing or as forms for printing processes.
+Her artwork includes a variety of textile processes, from dyeing techniques to surface treatments and intricate stitching.
+Largely inspired by nature, Mason often utilizes native and invasive plants in her work, either by dyeing or as forms for printing processes.
 Often mistaken for paintings from afar, Mason’s textile sculptures are lushly detailed and attractively tactile.

 Mason holds an AIS degree in Visual Communication from the Art Institute of Seattle, and studied Liberal Arts at the University of Washington.
-Her work has been shown across the country and at galleries around the Northwest, as well as Whatcom Museum of Art, Bainbridge Island Museum of Art, and Bellevue Art Museum.
-Her work was also included in a group exhibition at Miniartextile in Como Italy, and the Rio Patchwork Design Show in Rio de Janeiro, Brazil.
+Her artwork has shown across the country and at galleries around the Northwest, as well as Whatcom Museum of Art, Bellingham, WA; Bainbridge Island Museum of Art, Bainbridge Island, WA; and Bellevue Arts Museum, Bellevue, WA.
+Her work was included in a group exhibition at Miniartextile in Como Italy, and the Rio Patchwork Design Show in Rio de Janeiro, Brazil.

 Home | Land Exhibition Tour 2020

 Cameron Anne Mason 2022 Exhibition Catalog Convergent Paths